IBM/code-engine-microservices/README.md

 2. Select the account from the list that you would like to fork the repo to.

-## 3. Build Docker Images
+## 3. Build Container Images

+The Bee Travels microservices have provided Dockerfiles that will be used to build the container images using Docker.

-1. From a terminal window, run the `build-docker.sh` script to build the Bee Travels application and push the newly created Docker images to your Docker Hub account.
+1. From a terminal window, run the `build-docker.sh` script to build the Bee Travels application and push the newly created container images to your Docker Hub account.
 > NOTE: This step can take a few minutes

 ```